Imroy/dump_sf7/README.md

 ## Command line usage

-The program takes a single argument; the name of a floppy disc image.
-It also has four options.
+The program takes a single required argument; the name of a floppy disc image.
+It also has four options and any number of filenames or wildcards.

     dump_sf7 [options] <dump.sf7> [filenames or wildcards...]